 Upon your arrival at Tbilisi International Airport, you will be welcomed by a Rahhalah representative, and you will be transferred to your hotel.
-Enjoy the rest of your day exploring the beautiful capital of Georgia at your own pace, until the group reassembles in the evening for a briefing meeting and dinner.
+Enjoy the rest of your day exploring the beautiful capital of Georgia at your own pace, until the group reassembles in the evening for a briefing meeting.

 Accommodation: City Avenue Hotel (4*) or similar

 After breakfast, you will check-out from the hotel and head towards the Ananuri castle: the epicenter of numerous battles in the 13th century, and a popular attraction today thanks to its unique architecture and location.

 You will then continue driving towards Stepantsminda, one of the most beautiful destinations in Georgia.
 Until the 21st century, this small town on the mountains was called Kazbegi, after the famous, Georgian writer Alexander Kazbegi who was born there in 1848.

 After a backpack lunch, you will hike to the 14th-century Gergeti Trinity Church, perched at an altitude of 2,180 m.
 Its isolated location on top of a steep mountain surrounded by the vastness of nature has made it a symbol for Georgia.
 The 18th-century Georgian author Vakhushti Batonishvili wrote that in times of danger, precious relics from Mtskheta, including Saint Nino's Cross were brought to this church for safekeeping.
 Even though it stopped operating as a church during the Soviet era, it remained a popular tourist destination thanks to the stunning views of Mt.
 Kazbek one can enjoy from the top.